murilopolese/murilopolese/content/workshops/2016-03-01-kids-hack-day-hyper-island.md

 ---
 title: "Kids Hack Day: Hyper Island"
 cover: '/workshops/khd-2016-03_01.jpg'
-excerpt: "After Hyper Island bought Quirkbot kits for prototyping and development of projects, students organized a Kids Hack Day with it.
-I joined the event with my friend Carl Bärstad as volunteer and consultant both training the students and helping to design the space."
+description: "I joined the event with my friend Carl Bärstad as volunteer and consultant both training the students and helping to design the space."
 tags:
 - '2016'
 ---